 Prior to 2021, PFAS sampling for municipal drinking water was conducted by the MECP and are not included in reports from those years.

-A long-standing drinking water advisory remains in place for Lees Creek.
+A long-standing MECP drinking water advisory remains in place for Lees Creek.
 The MECP has also issued a fish consumption advisory for fish from Lees Creek.

 Scientific understanding of PFAS continues to evolve, and drinking water standards are updated as new information becomes available.